The Pros and Cons of Compressive Sensing for Wideband Signal Acquisition: Noise Folding vs. Dynamic Range

 \subsection{Impact of white measurement noise on the RSNR}

 We begin by examining the impact on the RSNR of zero-mean, white measurement noise, i.e., the case where $\e$ satisfies (\ref{eq:whitenoisemean}).
 To isolate the impact of measurement noise, for the moment we will assume that $\n= \boldsymbol{0}$.
 In light of results such as (\ref{eq:thm1}), one might expect that in general we will have $\norm{ \widehat{\balpha} - \balpha}^2 \approx \norm{\e}^2$.
 Since we assume that $\R$ satisfies the RIP, we will also have $\norm{\R \balpha}^2 \approx \norm{\balpha}^2$, which would lead to the conclusion that RSNR $\approx$ MSNR.
-However, we will now see that we actually can expect that the RSNR will be increased by a factor of roughly $M/W$ compared to the MSNR.
+However, we will now see that we actually can expect that the RSNR will be increased by a factor of roughly $M/W$ compared to the MSNR which corresponds to the potential denoising of white noise that can occur when the signal is known to live in a $W$-dimensional subspace.
 The proof of this and many of the more technical remaining theorems can be found in the Appendix.

 \begin{thm} Suppose that $\y = \R \balpha + \e$, where $\e \in \real^M$ is a zero-mean, white random vector whose entries have variance $\sigma_{\e}^2$ and $\balpha$ is $\sparsity$-sparse.
 Furthermore, suppose that $\R$ satisfies the RIP of order $\sparsity$ with constant $\delta$.
-Then the $\widehat{\balpha}$ provided by the oracle-assisted recovery algorithm (\ref{eq:ls2}) satisfies \ss
+Then the $\widehat{\balpha}$ provided by the oracle-assisted recovery algorithm (\ref{eq:ls2}) satisfies

-Hence, the RSNR of the oracle-assisted recovery algorithm satisfies \ss
+Hence, the RSNR of the oracle-assisted recovery algorithm satisfies

 \end{thm}

 Again, by bounding the performance of the oracle-assisted recovery algorithm, we provide a best-case analysis of how an algorithm like CoSaMP would perform were it able to correctly identify the true support of $\balpha$.
 Intuitively, Theorem~\ref{thm:expectederror} captures the notions that the RSNR should scale with the MSNR and that for a constant MSNR additional measurements should lead to an increasingly accurate recovery.